suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

 header.
 This means we do **not** have to parse the data if we are dealing with a typical JSON based api.

-If we we trying to use the data from the response we simply access the `data` property of the object.
+If we are trying to use the data from the response we simply access the `data` property of the object.

 ```javascript